TuskAW/3d-guided-genai-rtx/README.md

 set HF_TOKEN
 ```

-If a value is shown for the HF\_TOKEN like in the image below you can skip the steps for obtaining a HugginFace API Access Token and proceed to [Installing the Blueprint](#installing-the-blueprint)
+If a value is shown for the HF\_TOKEN like in the image below you can skip the steps for obtaining a HuggingFace API Access Token and proceed to [Installing the Blueprint](#installing-the-blueprint)
 ![Untitled-6](https://github.com/user-attachments/assets/c27ad5d1-e13b-4a0d-8a70-68d8c5a5ff33)

 If the command returns that the environment variable HF\_TOKEN is not defined, complete the steps below.